Yoshiro Mori receives World Rugby award; Johnny Sexton gets top player honor | The Japan Times

 “I think to win it at Twickenham, which is an unbelievably tough place to go with all the pressure that is around, made the Grand Slam the highlight of the year.”

-Best dismissed suggestions Ireland’s 16-9 win over New Zealand in Dublin two weeks ago had made the Irish favorites to win the World Cup in Japan next year.
+Best dismissed suggestions Ireland’s 16-9 win over New Zealand in Dublin two weeks ago had made the Irish favorites to win the World Cup .

 “I think favorites and underdogs is a tag that is thrown around in the media more than among the teams,” he said.
 “When you get to the top level, and when you look at the World Cup, you see teams like New Zealand which we were obviously thrilled to beat this month.